TroubleMonkey0322/Photo-Album-Project/README.md

 # 7th Grade Math Quiz

+*School can be stressful.
+Why should keeping up with educational growth be one of those stressors?
+With our application, we make keeping up with educational goals simple and easy for both teachers and students on ANY grade level!

 *As a 7th grade math student
 I WANT to be able to study what I have learned to this point SO THAT I can show and use my new knowledge to further my educational goals